zopefoundation/meta/config/README.rst

     $ bin/python update-python-support.py <path-to-package>

-It supports a parameter ``--interactive`` to not automatically commiting the changes.
+It supports a parameter ``--interactive`` to gather user input for its changes and not automatically commit them.
+It also supports a parameter ``--no-commit`` that prevents automatic commits but attempts to cut down on interactively asking for user input.
+Some of that still happens due to limitations of the ``zest.releaser`` scripts used by ``update-python-support.py``.

 Calling a script on multiple repositories